Seán McComb

-Seán McComb (born 14 August 1992) is a Northern Irish professional boxer.
+Seán McComb (born 14 August 1992) is an Irish professional boxer.
 He has held the IBF European super-lightweight title since September 2025 and is also a former WBO European super-lightweight champion.
 As an amateur, McComb won a bronze medal at the 2015 European Games.

-Career
+Amateur career

 McComb trains at the Holy Trinity club, Belfast.

 McComb won bronze at the 2015 European Games in Baku.

+McComb represented Northern Ireland in the 2018 Commonwealth Games, losing to England's Luke McCormack at the round of 16 stage.

 Professional career

 McComb won the vacant WBO European super-lightweight title with a unanimous decision victory over the previously unbeaten Zsolt Osadan at the SSE Arena in Belfast on 10 December 2022.

 He successfully retained the title with unanimous decision wins over Kaisee Benjamin at the bp pulse LIVE Arena in Birmingham on 6 May 2023 and Sam Maxwell back at the SSE Arena in Belfast on 2 December 2023.

 McComb challenged WBO Intercontinental super-lightweight champion Arnold Barboza Jr at the Barclays Center in Brooklyn, New York on 20 April 2024, losing by split decision with one of the ringside judges scoring the fight 98–92 in his favour, while the other two had it 97–93 and 96–94 respectively for his opponent.

 After more than 14 months inactivity, he returned to the competitive boxing ring at the Connexin Live Arena in Hull on 28 June 2025, defeating Alexis Nahuel Torres on points in a six-round bout.

 McComb challenged IBF European super-lightweight champion Ben Crocker at Park Community Arena in Sheffield, England, on 27 September 2025.
 He won by unanimous decision.

+He made the first defense of the title against Hugo Micallef at Salle des Étoiles in Monte Carlo on 6 December 2025, winning by stoppage in the eighth round.